 - Parking fines issued on street up to 31 March 2023 or in a car park

-Parking fines issued from 1 April 2023
+Parking fines issued on street from 1 April 2023

 How to pay your parking fine